Getting Started with Counseling

 Scott Church (All Counseling Services–Denver)

-The standard rate with Scott for a 55-minute individual, couple/relationship, family/group, or distance counseling session is $150, with longer sessions available upon request at an additional charge.
+The standard rate with Scott for a 55-minute individual, couple/relationship, or family/group counseling session is $150, with longer sessions available upon request at an additional charge.

 Tracy Cobb (Sexual Abuse and Trauma Counseling–Denver and Boulder)

-The standard rate with Tracy for a 55-minute individual, couple/relationship, family/group, or distance counseling session is $120, with longer sessions available upon request at an additional charge.
+The standard rate with Tracy for a 55-minute individual, couple/relationship, or family/group counseling session is $120, with longer sessions available upon request at an additional charge.

 Payments can be made via cash, check, credit card (VISA, MasterCard, American Express, or Discover), or PayPal.
 We do not work directly with insurance providers, accept insurance, or file claims for insurance reimbursement.
 However, we are happy to provide you with a super bill for you to submit to your insurance company/healthcare plan (e.g., out of network, flexible/health spending account, etc.) for possible reimbursement.